sillsdev/ptx2pdf/docs/cookbook/keep-two-words-together-with-no-break-space.md

 <a name="TOC-Solution">

-Use the Unicode charecter U+00A0 NO-BREAK SPACE for this.
+Use the Unicode character U+00A0 NO-BREAK SPACE for this.
 Ptx2pdf handles these automatically.

 </a>